WilliamMurray-research/1-dynamic_sky_wallpaper/docs/architecture.md

 These values are derived from standard astronomical formulas.

-### 2.2 Environment
+### 2.2 Environment (BOM API)
-The system computes:
+The system fetches:

 - tide height
 - wind speed
 - weather state

-These are simple deterministic formulas or local heuristics.
+These values are retrieved from the Bureau of Meteorology (BOM) API and normalised into internal numeric codes or units.

 ### 2.3 Output
 Telemetry produces **raw numeric facts**, never symbolic categories.